OriDragon72/PassGen5327/README.md

 # PassGen5327

 ## Introduction
 This project is a Python script that aims to create a limited number of combinations.
+The creator is not liable for the misuse of this tool.
+It is to be used for educational purposes only.

 ## File Structure
 - `MainCode.py`: Python script for generating passwords.